EnterpriseDB/tpa/architectures/Training/README.md

 You must specify ``--instances <number>`` corresponding to the number of instances required.

-You may optionally specify ``--distribution Debian`` (or RedHat, or Ubuntu).
-The default is Debian.
-The value is case-sensitive.

-You may optionally specify ``--minimal`` if you do not want to use the stock distribution images instead of TPA images that have Postgres and associated software preinstalled.

-You may optionally specify ``--platform aws``.
-This is the default, and no other platform is currently supported.

 You may optionally specify ``--region eu-west-1``.
 This is the default region, but you may use any existing AWS region that you have access to (and that will permit the required number of instances to be created).